openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 >
 > This is an unsafe interface and must be used within an unsafe context.
 >
-> The raw data refers to the underlying array implementation of [ArrayList](collection_package_class.md#class-arraylistt).
-Its size is greater than or equal to the number of elements in the [ArrayList](collection_package_class.md#class-arraylistt).
-Accessing elements at indices greater than or equal to the size of the [ArrayList](collection_package_class.md#class-arraylistt) may contain uninitialized elements, leading to undefined behavior.
+> Raw data refers to the underlying array implementation of [ArrayList](collection_package_class.md#class-arraylistt), whose size is greater than or equal to the number of elements in the [ArrayList](collection_package_class.md#class-arraylistt).
+Positions with indices greater than or equal to the size of the [ArrayList](collection_package_class.md#class-arraylistt) may contain uninitialized elements, and accessing them may result in undefined behavior.

 Return Value: